-Comparing economies: How is economic size measured and why does it matter? has been added to your bookmarks.
+Comparing economies: How is economic size measured and why does it matter? has been saved

 How do we compare economies?
 GDP is generally measured in a country’s own currency, but for comparing economies, one must convert to a common measure.
 The choice of conversion factor can make a huge difference in our understanding of relative size.